frain-dev/convoy-website/src/app/(docs)/docs/documentation/manual/organizations-and-projects.md

 ### Adding new members

-In the Community Edition, all users are super users, so all users can invite other team members.
+In the Community Edition, all users are superusers, so all users can invite other team members.

-> Before doing this, ensure you have your SMTP configuration set up.

 ![Team page](/docs-assets/team-page.png)